 3. Reward Yourself After A Workout

-In fact, there was even a study2 that revealed people indulged in unhealthy eating after burning calories from an exercise.
-The study further tells us that people’s perception about physical activity played a role in consuming food after the activity.
-Those who viewed exercise as fun and interesting, consumed lesser amount of food than people who perceived exercise as “work” and hence the search for reward.
+In fact, a study revealed that people indulged in unhealthy eating after burning calories from an exercise.2 The study further tells us that people’s perception about physical activity played a role in consuming food after the activity.
+Those who viewed exercise as fun and interesting consumed lesser amount of food than people who perceived exercise as “work” and hence the search for reward.

 4. Reach Out To The Right Food

 Checking for low-fat food?
-A study3 in the Journal of Marketing Research revealed that people tend to get excited with the words “low-fat” and end up eating these foods in larger portions than foods with no such labels.
-Irrespective of the label (fat-free, gluten-free, sugar-free), always be mindful of the portion size.
-Also, make healthy fats part of diet.
+A study in the Journal of Marketing Research revealed that people tend to get excited with the term “low-fat” and end up eating these foods in larger portions than foods with no such labels.3 Irrespective of the label (fat-free, gluten-free, sugar-free), always be mindful of the portion size.
+Also, make healthy fats part of your diet.
 Salmon, flaxseed, walnuts, and almonds have traces of fats that we need.

 6. Break Into A Sweat In A Few Minutes

-Sometimes you feel like you have been moving your body quite a lot but it doesn’t seem to have any difference on the weighing scale.
-This is probably because the exercise you chose to pick might not be as intense as it should be.
-One such study5 revealed that time restricted but intense exercises had a bigger impact when it comes to shedding of those extra kilos than longer versions of mild exercises.
-So, prioritize high intensity exercises in a short period of time over.
+A study revealed that time-restricted but intense exercises had a bigger impact when it comes to shedding those extra kilos than longer versions of mild exercises.5 So prioritize high-intensity exercises in a short period of time over the low-intensity ones.
 And remember, it’s not just about cardio.
 Include strength training into your routine as well.